This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

 - Recent activity

 Clicking on “Spend” will currently bring you to a screen asking you to sign up for the service (if you haven’t already done so).
-We don’t yet know what will live on this screen once the service goes live in October, but I expect it will allow users to:
+Once you’ve signed up, this section of the app will allow you to view:

 The app is incredibly cheap to use.
 College students with a valid .edu email have all fees waived for four years from sign-up, meaning that you can begin investing and growing your money for four whole years for free.
 That doesn’t happen in the real world, so take it while you can!